sequence-toolbox/SeQUeNCe/docs/source/tutorial/sequence3min/three_minute.md

 tl = network_topo.get_timeline()
 ```

-### Step 4: Attach the application modle to the nodes
+### Step 4: Attach the Application Module to the Nodes

-Loop over the node objects, and then attach application to the nodes and make the entanglement request.
+Loop over the node objects, and then attach the application to the nodes and make the entanglement request.

 ```python
 name_to_app = {}